AshisRai503/SDA101_02240334/Practical2_figma/README.md

-1)Design few pages for your personal portfolio website in Figma, including responsive layouts and interactive prototyping.
+1. Design few pages for your personal portfolio website in Figma, including responsive layouts and interactive prototyping.

 Pages to Create: